rtCamp/nginx-helper/readme.txt

 == Upgrade Notice ==

 = 2.2.2 =
-Nginx Helper 2.2.2, Fix issue where settings not saved because the button's value localized (for any language).
+Nginx Helper 2.2.2, Add new "rt_nginx_helper_after_purge_all" action and fixes issues where settings not saved because the button's value localized (for any language) and "Custom Purge URL" option displays previous value.